VenkyRoja/kubernetes/Day03/multi-stage.md

 # Best Practice: Use of multi-stage builds in Docker file

-- Multi-stage builds reduce the size of your final image
+- Multi-stage builds reduce the size of final image
 - creates a cleaner separation between the building of your image and the final output.
 - splits Dockerfile instructions into distinct stages